By Jessica Addington

 If staying in and around China is more of your cup of tea (no judgment), then you might be lucky enough to get an invite from a Chinese friend to a family gathering for the two-week holiday.
 If not, maybe enjoying some unusual quiet time in the major cities while everyone heads home is just what you need.

 Personally, I am headed to Vietnam and Malaysia, saying so long to China for five weeks.
 The thing about China is it is so immersive.
 The culture is full on, all of the time, which gives you the best possible abroad experience.
 But it also means that a break is needed every once in a while!
 And the great part about China is that it is so close and accessible to many countries.
 Chinese New Year makes for ample travel time.
 I will be able to visit two countries thoroughly during the holiday, which in many other countries would not be possible, especially for such a cheap price.
 So book your tickets and head somewhere in Southeast Asia for some much needed quiet and relaxing time by the beach.
 By the time the long holiday is over, you will be refreshed and ready to settle back into China and its immersive culture.

-Chinese New Year falls on 16th February this year and 2018 is the Year of the Dog.
-If a month off work at this time of year to travel around Asia sounds like it’s for you (as well as the teaching of course!), check out our TEFL courses at http://tfa-academy.com/ or visit our Jobs page at http://www.teachersforasia.com/jobs/ for a sample of the jobs on offer in locations across China.
+Chinese New Year falls on 5th February this year and 2019 is the Year of the Pig.
+If a week or two off work at this time of year to travel around Asia sounds like it’s for you (as well as the teaching of course!), check out our TEFL courses at http://tfa-academy.com/ or visit our Jobs page at http://www.teachersforasia.com/jobs/ for a sample of the jobs on offer in locations across China.
 This time next year It Could Be You!